ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Replication Manual.md

 #### Description

-Altibase can replicate DDL statements for tables taht are subject to be replicated.
+Altibase can replicate DDL statements for tables that are subject to be replicated.
 However, for DDL replication statements, the properties must be set as follows:
 -   Set the REPLICATION_DDL_ENABLE property to 1
 -   Set the REPLICATION_DDL_ENABLE_LEVEL property to the same value of the replication local server that executes DDL and the replication remote server that receives DDL
 -   Set the REPLICATION session property, which can be set with ALTER SESSION SET REPLICATION statemnet, to a value other than NONE.